scenario-planning

 • Highly uncertain (we genuinely don't know how they'll unfold)

-• Highly impactful (they would significantly change what the right strategy is)
+• Highly impactful (they'd significantly change the right strategy)

 Step 3: Build the Scenarios

-• Challenging: At least one scenario is uncomfortable for the current plan
+• Challenging: at least one uncomfortable for the current plan

 High market adoption